jtak93/express-mongoose-api-boilerplate/readme.md

 npm install
 ```

 ### Start the server
 Before you start the server, the server requires a couple of environment variables to be set.
 You should get these in an email.

 ```
 npm start
 ```
+Note: it will run on the specified port ENV variable with a default port of 4000

 ### Testing
 ```